shatha893/Notes/Machines/SolidState/SolidState.md

 * The ability to telnet should be disabled.
 * Research the `chroot` thing and why has it given me more privileges than normal mindy.

+* SMTP is a message transfer agent whereas POP3 is a message access agent.
+* SMTP transfers mail from senders computer to the mail box present on receiver's mail server.
+POP3 it allows to retrieve and organize mails from mailbox on receiver mail server to receiver's computer.
+* I think that's why I was able to view emails on the POP3 and not on the SMTP.